 As an older ocean activist I feel that “our time” is past.
 We need to look to the younger generations to lead the way.
 It is the young who have the most to lose.
 It is the young, with real passion for change, that we need to pick up the torch.
 We at gaianetwork hope to mentor young activists, and human populations which have been ignored to date to secure the future of our oceans.
 Natives, local fishermen, boaters and the general public need to get involved.
 We hope with Orca Protection to make this happen.

-Using the boat M/V Wii Seeks, our team will be led by Captain Hobbes Buchanan, ex-EPA criminal investigator Scott West, and by the Gaianetwork advisory team to mo8nt a defense of Orcas in the Northwest.
-Orcas, although a protected species are losing their battle to survive.
-The “fisheries” of whale watching and other influences are loving these mammals to death.
-There is presently little or no regulation.
+Using the boat M/V Wii Seeks, our team will be led by Peter Brown, Dr. Joe Valencic, ex-EPA criminal investigator Scott West, and by the Gaianetwork advisory team to mount a defense of Orcas in the Northwest.

 Our boat the M/V Wii Seeks has been re-fitted with high tech camera gear to will be able to allow the public to decide for themselves.
 Streamed live video from shore, and boat locations well outside the legal restrictions will be a firs t step to support the legal rights of the species.
 Through a network of cameras and local help we will establish NEIGHBORHOOD ORCA WATCH.